 Independent WADA Laboratories

-After an athlete provides a blood and/or urine sample to a doping control or blood collection officer, his or her sample is sent to a WADA-accredited laboratory.
+After an athlete provides a blood and/or urine sample to a doping control or blood collection officer, the athlete’s sample is sent to a WADA-accredited laboratory.
 A WADA laboratory is compliant with the WADA International Standard for Laboratories, meeting the strictest standards globally.
-A WADA laboratory receives samples, with no identifying connection to the athletes, removing any opportunity for bias in the reporting.
-The independent WADA laboratory results are communicated to the USADA, which reports results to athletes, as well as uploaded to WADA’s Anti-Doping Management System (ADAMS).
+A WADA laboratory receives samples, with no identifying connection to the athletes, removing any opportunity for bias in reporting results.
+The independent WADA laboratory results are communicated to USADA, which reports results to athletes, as well as uploads the results to WADA’s Anti-Doping Management System (ADAMS).

 Identification of an Anti-Doping Rule Violation

 Although an anti-doping rule violation (ADRV) most often occurs as the result of a WADA laboratory reporting to USADA an adverse analytical finding (AAF), i.e., a positive test, an ADRV can occur from any of the following.